praveens-git-bit/Ignite2024/getStarted.md

 ![Started.](GetStarted/Task10.png)

-`Note: After getting signed in to the Azure Portal, if you see a popup "Welcome to Microsoft Azure" click on "Maybe Later" to skip the tour and close the window.`
+`Note: After getting signed in to the Azure Portal, if you see a popup "Welcome to Microsoft Azure" click on "Cancel" to skip the tour and close the window.`

 6. Now you will see the Azure Portal Dashboard, Click on search bar and search for "rg-fabric-dpoc" Resource Group and select the Resource Group.